-After you’ve had some experience mapping, you may find yourself correcting other contributors work.
-When you find that you are doing this on a regular basis, and you are finding it easier to spot and correct the mistakes, Validating is not to every person's liking but reach out to the HOTOSM community and ask for guidance!
+After you’ve had some experience mapping, you may find yourself correcting other contributors' work.
+When you find that you are doing this on a regular basis, and you are finding it easier to spot and correct the mistakes, you might be interested in becoming a validator.
+Validating is not to every person's liking but reach out to the HOTOSM community and ask for guidance!
 We’re happy to help!

 Can I validate with iD Editor?

 Yes you can, but it is a lot more difficult to catch all the errors.
 JOSM Editor has a lot more tools that help new validators find the errors and also to fix some of them, so it is preferable that you learn to map with JOSM first.